 Tooth whitening is extremely popular cosmetic dentistry procedure that delivers beautiful results quickly and easily.
-With the latest advanced whitening techniques, Dr. Kruse and Dr. Harness can give you a dazzling, long-lasting white smile in almost no time.
+With the latest advanced whitening techniques, Dr. Kruse can give you a dazzling, long-lasting white smile in almost no time.

 Whitening is a safe and effective way to quickly deliver a dramatic change to your smile.
 As we age, minerals penetrate the enamel of our teeth and darken them.
 Certain factors also affect the whiteness of our teeth.

-Dr. Kruse and Dr. Harness have different options available for whitening teeth, but generally it is accomplished by applying a bleaching gel directly to the teeth.
+Dr. Kruse has different options available for whitening teeth, but generally it is accomplished by applying a bleaching gel directly to the teeth.
 The active ingredient in this gel, usually hydrogen or carbamide peroxide, breaks down and forces oxygen into the enamel and dentin of your tooth structure.
 The oxygen breaks down the stains and makes teeth whiter, without hurting the structure of the teeth.

 Some staining and discoloration is natural as we age since we accumulate stains from foods and beverages and other elements over the years.